HKOLWD/AlexaForce/README.md

 A skill definition consists of several parts.
 Amazon's will guide you through the required steps.
 Once all the checkboxes are lit, you're done.

 Some steps are optional, for example the Certification questions.
-Although AlexaForce fully supports certification of a skill, this is not required for skills in development or for demo purposes.
+Although AlexaForce supports certification of a skill, this is not required for skills in development or for demo purposes.

 Other steps are crucial, for example the wake word (what word does the user say to activate your skill?), and the interaction model (what kind of input does your skill require and what user intents (e.g. look up a record, or create a Case in Salesforce) is your skill looking for)?